PiwikPRO/PPMS-PublicDocs/data_collection/web/javascript_tracking_client/installation.rst

 This code initializes the Analytics tracker in following ways:

     #.
-Initializes the global ``_paq.push`` command queue that schedules commands to be run when the Analytics tracker library
+Initializes the global ``_paq`` command queue that schedules commands to be run when the Analytics tracker library
        is loaded.
     #.
 Schedules basic configuration of Analytics tracker using ``_paq.push``.
     #.
 Creates a ``<script>`` tag that asynchronously loads the Analytics tracker library.